HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 ##### Free Text Request

-This example is the same as above, except *natural language free text* is used the actual request in Task.
+This example is the same as above, except *natural language free text* is used as the actual request in Task.

 {% include examplebutton_default.html example="task-scenario-1b" b_title = 'Click Here To See Example Task Based Transaction (free text)' %}